by Nisha MacNeil, Design Manager

 We don’t all have waterfalls in our backyards, but we still may be able to take advantage of what geographical opportunities our properties afford us.

 - Think like Mr. Wright did and consider making your home part of the land, not just built on it.
 Set your home into the landscape to take the best advantage of its properties.

 - Include your living space, where you spend most of your time, on the highest level to take the best advantage of the views.

 - Consider a rooftop patio.
 Typically houses on hills are built with a flat roof to take advantage of the highest allowed building heights by city regulations; leaving the roof a great place for a patio or a green roof.

 - A raised concrete foundation will allow for a crawl space underneath that can be good for storage.

 - Engage a structural engineer.
 When working with a design and build team, they will bring the required professionals to the table.

 - If your budget allows, consider an infinity pool.

-- Allow for access from street, driveway level, to back of property.
-This ensures day to day activity will flow, and any future plans for building or modifying in and around your property will be easily achieved without the use of heavy equipment like cranes.
+- Allow for access from street, driveway level, to back of the property.
+This ensures the day to day activity will flow, and any future plans for building or modifying in and around your property will be easily achieved without the use of heavy equipment like cranes.